-Volunteers are divided into groups with other AAV youth leaders to plan diabetes education workshops at the AAV office and the Día de la Familia camp.
+Volunteers are divided into groups with other AAV youth leaders to plan diabetes education workshops at the AAV foundation, multiple workshops in provinces surrounding Santo Domingo, and the Día de la Familia camp.
 Key goals are to inform, educate, and motivate children with diabetes and their families

 Volunteers take part in selected home visits to increase the integration of families into the local diabetes community

 A goal of outreach is to motivate AAV youth with diabetes to be leaders for other youth